 Content and very giving.

 They were now back in town for the Yeppoon Pineapple Festival, in which many of their family members will be participating.
-The excitement was building with costumes, dress rehearsals, and in particular, hair-do’s, which Trish gave her full attention too, as she has had over 50 years’ experience owning and running her own hairdressing salon, so she knows a thing or two about hair.
+The excitement was building with costumes, dress rehearsals, and in particular, hair-do’s, which Trish gave her full attention to, as she has had over 50 years’ experience owning and running her own hairdressing salon, so she knows a thing or two about hair.

-Trish and Dave are now full time travellers, and Dave still travels overseas as a mechanical engineer from time to time, just because he loves it.
+Trish and Dave are now full-time travellers, and Dave still travels overseas as a mechanical engineer from time to time, just because he loves it.

 Trish & Dave tow a Jayco Silverline

-While Dave is away sporadically, Trish keeps herself very busy perusing her passion for Art, Ukuleles and of course Hairdressing.
+While Dave is away sporadically, Trish keeps herself very busy perusing her passion for Art, Ukuleles, and of course Hairdressing.

 Trish is forever a curious happy person, often found helping fellow campers with how to best care for their hair while they travel.
 Freely giving advice on the best styles to suit each face, it wasn’t long before I soon found myself under the scissors getting a new hairdo.
-She embraces her skills in this area and loves to make people smile, shine and feel their best.
+She embraces her skills in this area and loves to make people smile, shine, and feel their best.

 She also loves to paint and her bubbly energetic personality shines through in her paintings.
 Just for fun, she paints small pictures and sells her paintings.
 She’s particularly good with birds and does commissions as well.

-Trish also loves the Ukulele and loves to share her skills by playing and teaching the Uke and Guitar around the camp fire as they travel.
+Trish also loves the Ukulele and loves to share her skills by playing and teaching the Uke and Guitar around the campfire as they travel.

 People often talk about selling up and going travelling but never do it.

-but for Trish and Dave it was different, it was a definite lifestyle choice.
+but for Trish and Dave, it was different, it was a definite lifestyle choice.
 They made the choice and the decision to experience life their way.